Dvůr Králové nad Labem: Manuscript affair

 On 16 September 1817, Václav Hanka allegedly discovered a manuscript appearing to be from the 13th century in the tower of a local church.
 The Manuscript of Dvůr Kralové, probably in fact created by Hanka, was intended to help Czech patriots in the struggle against German culture.
 Although it has been proved to be most likely a counterfeit, it became an important part of the country's history.

 Economy

-The largest employer based in Dvůr Králové nad Labem is Juta.
+The largest employer based in Dvůr Králové nad Labem is Juta with more than 2,000 employees.
 The company was founded here in 1946 as jute and hemp processor and followed up on tradition of textile industry.
 Today it focuses on technical fabrics and synthetic products.

 Transport

-Dvůr Králové nad Labem lies on the railway line Liberec–Pardubice.
+Dvůr Králové nad Labem is located on the railway line Liberec–Pardubice.